amthreatt/COMPS2022/README.md

 ## User Testing and Feedback

-In a file called user testing I have added the problem set I gave all of my testers, and the data collected from their feedback form.
+In a file called UserTestingProblemSet I have added the problem set I gave all of my testers, and the data collected from their feedback form is in a file called FeedbackFormResults.